-To connect to a remote computer or to a server in the cloud, you need to add it in the Connection Manager.
-If you are planning to perform transfers with cloud storage, you must meet the following prerequisites:
+To connect to a remote computer or to a server in the cloud, you need to add it to the Connection Manager before establishing the connection.
+If you are planning to perform transfers with an S3 bucket, you must meet the following prerequisites:

-Start the application.
-Run asperascp.
+Start the application: asperascp.
 In the upper-right corner, click Connections to open the Connection Manager.

-This opens the Connection Manager dialog.
-Click to create a new connection.
-You can also use to duplicate a selected connection (to copy all information into a new profile) and to delete a connection profile.
+In the Connection Manager, click to create a new connection.
+You can also use to duplicate a selected connection (i.e. copy all information into a new profile) and to delete a connection profile.

-To name or rename a connection, click the orange connection profile name at the top of the screen to open the Rename Connection dialog.
+To name or rename a connection, click the orange connection profile name that appears at the top of the screen.
+The Rename Connection dialog appears.
 You can also launch the Rename Connection dialog by clicking once on an already selected connection name in the left panel of the Connection Manager.
 When you have entered the new name, save it by clicking OK (once in the Rename Connection dialog and again in the Connection Manager).